tyr7z/zombsroyale/src/content/docs/platforms/launcher.md

 ### b) Looking for patterns

-**Description:** You could also just look for patterns in some encrypted file sample.
+**Description:** You could also look for patterns in a encrypted file sample.
 The key will be stored as plaintext if there are enough null bytes because of the following simple XOR rule.
 ```
 0 ^ key = key
 ```